So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Great points from both of you.

-When we come back, more of this trial.
+More of this trial.

 Rapper YNW Melly down in Florida, murder trial.

-Stay tuned here at Law and Crime.
+Stay tuned here at Lawn Crime.

-I'll show you what I mean by this, YNW Melly behavior.
+I'll show you what I mean by this YNW Melly behavior.

 Yeah.